RocketChat/developer-docs/reference/api/rest-api/endpoints/rooms/groups-endpoints/members.md

 # Group Members

-Lists the users of participants of a private group.
+Lists the participants of a private group.
 It supports the [#pagination](../../../#pagination "mention") parameters.

 Requires `view-broadcast-member-list` if room is a broadcast.